jameskiper/Crime-and-Politics/README.md

 ## Violent Crimes in States

-This data project analyzes the violent crime rates over the past 10 years from each State to see which two States have the highest and lowest violent crime rates during 2011 through 2020.
+This data project analyzes the violent crime rates over the past 10 years from each State to see which States have the highest and lowest violent crime rates during 2011 through 2020.
 We will also be looking at the overall violent crime rates and the population in the United State during the last 20 years to see if there has been a population growth and if there has been an increase or decrease in the violent crime rates over the past 20 years from 2000 to 2020 in the United States population.

 ## Introduction

 The project focuses on examining Violent Crimes rates per States and Population growth during the years 2011 through 2020.
-- What are the top two states with the highest and lowest crime rates over the past 10 years?
+- What are the top states with the highest and lowest crime rates over the past 10 years?
 - Has there been any growth in the United States population during the last 20 years?
 - Has there been an increase or decrease in violence in the last 20 years?